Back

 These data can be geoenriched with property information such as assessed value, number of rooms, roof composition, etc. This can provide a picture of neighborhood economic conditions and whether the area’s dwelling type is composed of single-family, multi-family, condos, gated communities, or other types of dwellings.
 Core consumer data will augment home location data with standard demographics such as age, income, education, and ethnicity but also retail expenditures by category, credit card usage, disposable income, consumer vitality, credit worthiness, and social affinity.

 Geodemographic data infers the predominant lifestyle characteristics of neighborhoods.
-Precisely’s CAMEO for the United States, and Environics Analytics’ PRIZM for Canada are examples of segmentation solutions that identify the socio-economic profiles.
+Precisely’s PSYTE US for the United States, and Environics Analytics’ PRIZM for Canada are examples of segmentation solutions that identify the socio-economic profiles.
 Geodemographic segmentation data describes the lifestyle characteristics of households by identifying family social status, characteristics of children living at home, discretionary income spending behavior, financial status, hobbies, and interests.
 It helps the commercial real estate site selection team, as well as the marketing manager, to better understand the consumer’s lifestyle choices and the geographic similarities of individual cohorts.

 Location Data